apache/camel/components/camel-spring/README.txt

 =============================================================================
- Camel Spring Integration
+ Camel Spring Support
 =============================================================================

 Overview
 --------------------------------------------------------------------------

- This module provides a nice Spring 2.0 xml extension so that you can build Camel routes in spring with a very consice XML format that is very similar the to Camel Fluid api.
+ This module provides a nice Spring 2.0 xml extension so that you can build Camel routes in spring with a very concise XML format that is very similar to the Camel Fluid Java API.

  Where in Java you would do a: